Coaching for Students

-Did you know that 50% of today’s students will change their choice of major?
-That only 67% of students attempt college?
-That the average student takes 6.2 years to graduate?
-That only 35% of college grads have plans after college?
+Did you know that 50 percent of today’s students will change their major?
+That only 67 percent of students attempt college?
+That students take 6.2 years to graduate, on average?
+That only 35 percent of college graduates have plans after college?

 – Parent of high school senior

 The high school, post-high school and college years can be frustrating for many parents and young adults.
 What is a good match for a major?
 Is a four-year college after high school the right choice?
 What are options for an undirected young adult?

 Career assessments give parents and students a roadmap for making good choices about further education.
 Knowing your child’s learning channels is crucial and can help you make decisions about the best type of schooling.

 After we found our daughter did not test well and had low verbal memory, we decided to look at colleges that did not require test scores.” – LM